Codling moth: Oviposition

 Oviposition occurs at a location where an optimal climate and humidity for growth is met.
 It has been shown that 75% humidity is optimal for oviposition, and females are more likely to oviposit in the presence of water, fresh fruits, or even molasses.
 Female fecundity depends greatly on the climate.
 If the temperature is too low, oviposition is suspended.
 If the temperature is too high, the female may become sterile.
 Females do not travel far to oviposit, and generally lay eggs near the tree from which they emerged.
 On average, the female lays 50–60 eggs, but this number may vary.
 She can lay as few as ten eggs or as many as over 100 eggs.
 First generation eggs are laid on fruits, and second generation eggs are generally oviposited on twigs and leaves.
 Females favor laying eggs at the upper part of the tree near the edges of the branches, where fruits are most commonly located.
 The eggs are laid along with sticky mass secreted from the female, which acts as glue to hold the eggs in place and prevent them from being washed away by rain.

 Life history stages

 Egg

 The eggs, which are oviposited on either the fruit or twig depending on the generation, are white and shaped like a convex lens.
 They are tiny, usually about 1–1.2 mm in size.
 As the caterpillar develops inside the egg, the egg changes color.
 A reddish ring forms first and then a red spot appears, which becomes the head of the caterpillar.
-It typically takes about 7 to 12 days for the eggs to hatch, but under optimal conditions, they can hatch in as soon as 5 days.
+It typically takes about 7 to 12 days for the eggs to hatch, but under optimal conditions they can hatch in 5 days.